 Naturally Raised Beef: Is beef from cattle that has been raised without hormones or antibiotics (with the exception of ionophores which are used for parasite control) and that have never consumed animal byproducts.
 It is important to note that even if your meat comes from an animal that is not classified as ‘naturally raised’ there are never any substances that would negatively impact your health present.

-Organic Beef: Is beef raised upon one hundred percent organic feed (non GMO feed which use organic approved farming practices) and may not have antibiotics or hormones used.
+Is cattle raised on one hundred percent organic feed (non GMO feed which use organic approved farming practices) and may not have antibiotics or hormones used.
 This is a product certified organic by the US Department of Agriculture.

 Grain fed/finished beef is typically not labeled with anything additionally.
 It’s the largest majority of beef that is grown in the United States.
-These beef animals receive a balanced diet of grains, grasses and other forages in feedlots and may have hormones or antibiotics used in their production.
+These beef animals receive a balanced diet of grains, grasses and other forages in feedlots.
+They may have hormones or antibiotics used in their production.